leabs/misc-python-apps/README.md

 ## How these apps are useful to me

 - **CSV to JSON Converter** - I'm working on a static site that has individual pages for trees.
 Converting the data from a CSV file to JSON makes it easier to build the pages with [Jekyll pagemaster](https://github.com/mnyrop/pagemaster/#readme)
+- **Generate README** - I'm using this to generate README markdown files for projects to make them have a consistent look and feel.
+It also builds out a table of contents with links, saving me the time of having to do that manually.
+This may evolve in the future, but for now it works and saves me time.
 - **Get Rain Estimate** - I'm using this along with the macOS app called Alfred to quickly look up if I can expect rain in the next coming days.
 This informs me if I need to water my vegetable garden during the growing season.
 - **Password Generator** - Sometimes you want to generate a password quickly and or want to know the password is truly random using python's random module.
 - **Retirement Calculator** - This is a tool that informs me of an estimate of how much I can withdraw from my retirement accounts each year.
 This is useful for estimating how much I can spend each year in retirement.